bongo227/Infomatics/docs/Introduction-to-Software-Engineering.md

 - Wastefull (mistakes in requirements)

 XP maxinms:

 - You aint going to need it
 - Do the simplest thing that could possibly work

+## Dynamic aspects of design

+Their are two types of behaviour within OO systems

+Inter-object bhaviour
+:   Who sends whcih messages to whom?

+Intra-object behaviour
+:   What state changes does each object undergo as it revieves messages?
+How does this effect its behaviour?

+### Inter-object behaviour

+- Classes should correspond to domain consepts
+- Data encapsulated should match real world model
+- Work out what operations are needed for the usecases

+It may not be obvious when several objects that have to collaborate.
+CRC cards can help.

+### Interaction diagrams

+Describes dynamic interactions, good for showing how the system realized a use case.
+UML has two diagrams, sequence and communication diagrams.

+1. Decide exactly what behaviour to model
+2. Name the objects which are involved
+3. Identify the sequence of messages which objects sends
+4. Record this in the syntax of an interaction diagram

+### Good interaction diagrams

+Conceptual coherence
+:   Does it make sence for thus class to have that operation

+Maintainability
+:   Which aspects might change, how hard woull it be to change the itnterataction

+Performance
+:   Is all the work being done neccessary